chubetho/Bachelor_Thesis/chapters/experimental.typ

 === Backend

-Fortunately, the backend architecture of the @dklb is already organized as microservices, following to #gls("ddd", long: true) principles.
+Fortunately, the backend architecture of the @dklb is already organized as microservices, following #gls("ddd", long: true) principles.
 In this context, domains such as user, games, and cart are clearly defined.
 For instance, the games domain is further divided into multiple core subdomains based on specific games.
 The `/lotto6aus49/**` path interacts exclusively with microservices dedicated to the Lotto game, while the `/eurojackpot/**` path engages with APIs associated with the Eurojackpot game.
 These distinct separations emphasize that each core subdomain focuses on the unique functionalities within the overall application.

 However, to ensure the experiment is comprehensive, a mocked server that simulates the backend will be set up to handle requests from the micro frontends.
 While this server could be built using a web framework in any programming language, a JavaScript-based framework will be used to minimize additional setup efforts and maintain consistency with the frontend technologies.